Yevhen Petrushevych

-Biography
+Early life and education

-He was born on June 3, 1863, in the town of Busk, of Galicia in the clerical family of a Greek-Catholic priest of noble background.
+He was born on 3 June 1863, in the town of Busk, of Galicia into the family of an Eastern Catholic priest of noble background.
 After graduating from the Lviv Academic Gymnasium he studied law at the Lviv University, where he was one of the leaders of the student movement and headed the Academic Fraternity.
 After earning a doctorate in law, he started a practice in Sokal.
 He was regarded with favor by the people because of his professionalism in defending them from the self-will of powers.
 At the same time he headed the district Prosvita educational society and was an organizer of the cultural and educational life.
 He became an active member of Ukrainian National Democratic Party formed in 1899.